roman-ra/tinypt/README.md

 * Refactor
 * Support for textures
 * Support for more material types
-* Support for triangulated meshes (requires an accelaration structure like BVH)
+* Support for triangulated meshes (requires an acceleration structure)

 Building instructions:
 ```